-Note: When using the SSP module in SPI Slave mode and \overline{SS} enabled, the A/D converter must be set to one of the following modes, where PCFG3:PCFG0 = 0100, 0101, 011x, 1101, 1111.
+Note: When using the SSP module in SPI Slave mode and \overline{SS} enabled, the A/D converter must be set to one of the following modes, where PCFG3:PCFG0 = 0100, 0101, 011x, 1101, 1110, 1111.

-4.2 PORTB and the TRISB Register
+3.2 PORTB and the TRISB Register

-PORTB is an 8-bit wide, bidirectional port.
+PORTB is an 8-bit wide, bi-directional port.
 The corresponding data direction register is TRISB.
-Setting a TRISB bit (= 1) will make the corresponding PORTB pin an input (i.e., put the corresponding output driver in a High-Impedance mode).
+Setting a TRISB bit (= 1) will make the corresponding PORTB pin an input (i.e., put the corresponding output driver in a Hi-Impedance mode).
 Clearing a TRISB bit (= 0) will make the corresponding PORTB pin an output (i.e., put the contents of the output latch on the selected pin).

-Three pins of PORTB are multiplexed with the In-Circuit Debugger and Low-Voltage Programming function: RB3/PGM, RB6/PGC and RB7/PGD.
-The alternate functions of these pins are described in Section 14.0 "Special Features of the CPU".
+Three pins of PORTB are multiplexed with the Low Voltage Programming function: RB3/PGM, RB6/PGC and RB7/PGD.
+The alternate functions of these pins are described in the Special Features Section.